 I won the contract but need more working capital to fill the order

-By providing a guarantee that your financing agreements will be paid back, our Export Guarantee Program may give your bank the confidence to provide you with additional support—helping you obtain the funds necessary to increase production and support U.S. and foreign investment.
+By providing a guarantee that your financing agreements will be paid back, our Working Capital Financing may give your bank the confidence to provide you with additional support—helping you obtain the funds necessary to increase production and support U.S. and foreign investment.

 My customer is ready to buy but needs financing